 GIS is basically a computer system that can assemble, store, manipulate, and display geographically referenced information.
 GIS specialists use this computer technology to combine mapmaking techniques with massive databases.
 The data are cataloged according to location, stored in map form, and analyzed as though they were a map rather than a list.
 The databases might include physical geographic data, demographics, census information, or epidemiology.
 Environmental planning and natural resource management find GIS particularly useful, but the techniques are now being applied to a variety of disciplines, including scientific investigations, homeland defense, and crime analysis.

-Planners and developers develop a detailed scheme for a project before any work is begun to make sure objectives are met, whether they are saving a wildlife habitat, putting a transportation system in place, or guiding a booming city's expansion.
+Planners and developers plan a detailed scheme for a project before any work is begun to make sure objectives are met, whether they are saving a wildlife habitat, putting a transportation system in place, or guiding a booming city's expansion.
 Such projects require an environmental impact statement documenting the effect of the project on the environment.
 GIS quickly integrates lots of different types of data so that planners can spend more of their time studying the data and developing solutions.

 GIS can show two- or three-dimensional maps of a region's natural features; current land and water use; distribution of housing, recreational areas, industry, and other existing development; ownership patterns; demographics of current residents; and other information.
 GIS then might be used to simulate growth patterns for the area and try various development plans to anticipate and prevent adverse environmental impacts.